Colonoscopy

 - You will be given medicine to help you relax.
 You will lie on your left side and raise one or both knees toward your chest.
 Your healthcare provider will examine your anus and use a gloved finger to check your rectum.
 You may need another enema if your bowel is not empty.
 The scope will be lubricated and gently placed into your anus.
 It will then be passed through your rectum and into your colon.
 Water or air will be put into your colon to help clean or expand it.
 This is done so your healthcare provider can see your colon clearly.

-- Tissue samples may be taken from the walls of your bowel and sent to a lab for tests.
-If you have a polyp, your healthcare provider will pass a wire loop through the scope and use it to hold the polyp.
-The polyp is then removed from the wall of your colon.
-You should not feel this.
-The polyps are sent to a lab for tests.
-Pictures of your colon may be taken during the procedure.
+- Tissue samples may be taken from the walls of your bowel.
+If you have a polyp, your healthcare provider will remove it.
+Tissue samples and polyps are sent to a lab for tests.

 What will happen after your colonoscopy:

 You may feel bloated or have some gas and abdominal discomfort.
+You may be asked to pass gas before you go home.
 You may need to lie on your left side with a heating pad on your abdomen.
 Eat small meals until your bloating has improved.

 Risks of a colonoscopy: